 See the join page on the website for where we hang out.

-For more information on how to get started hacking on GNU MediaGoblin, see the wiki.
+For more information on how to get started hacking on GNU MediaGoblin, see the wiki, and specifically, go through the Hacking HOWTO which explains generally how to get going with running an instance for development.